ayyysh04/cmake_opencv_setup/README.md

-# CMake with opencv config
+# CMake with opencv and mingw config

 ## Clone the repo